 Sometimes though the weather can win (especially in a town with Cold right there in its name) and one’s best bet is to turn to other methods to keep the training up.
 Emily assures us that “the hamster wheel” isn’t necessarily something to fear.

 “When it’s colder than -25 C I usually run indoors.
 As enjoyable as it is to run outside, risking frostbite is simply not worth it.
 I actually prefer to stick to the treadmill for tempo runs, intervals and long runs in the winter.
 It helps to keep running outside fresh and keeps me where I need to be on race day as my body stays used to running the proper pace.”

 As Emily has proven year in and year out, cold weather running cannot only be effective training throughout the “off” season, it can actually be enjoyable.

-“Embracing the opportunity in all challenges to run every day, and striving to get out the door regardless of the weather” is a true mark of a Winter Warrior according to Emily.
+“Embracing the opportunity in all challenges to run every day, and striving to get out the door regardless of the weather” is a true mark of an all-season runner according to Emily.
 “Get dressed, lace up your shoes, and take a step forward.
 It’s all history from there and I promise you won’t regret it.”